RavensbourneWebMedia/UX-design/sessions/05/README.md

 Create (at least) two user personas for your product, using the guidelines above.

-Base your personas on the people you have interviewed.
+Base your personas on the people you have interviewed (eg: this persona is based on four people we interviewed, and they all stated X and Y).

 How you structure your personas (in terms of contents and visual presentation) is up to you.

 If you desperately need a template, you could [use this as a starting point](http://www.ux-lady.com/diy-user-personas/) but don't just mindlessly copy it.
 Think of what **dimensions** will be useful in the design process.

+Please no gimmicky graphs, unless they're based on research data and tell us seomthing useful about the cluster of people they describe.

 # Homework